Mayor's Office

 Guidelines for Proclamation Requests

-- All proclamations must be submitted at least 30 days in advance of the preferred issue date to allow for the approval process and production of the document itself.
+• All proclamations must be submitted at least 30 days before the preferred issue date to allow for the approval process and production of the document itself.

 Proclamation Content

-- If approved, proclamations will be mailed to the individual who requested it.
+• If approved, proclamations will be mailed to the individual who requested them.

-- Proclamations should reflect inclusiveness, not exclusiveness, and recognize that the strength of our democracy is our diversity.
-It must not take sides in matters of political, ideological or religious controversy or individual convictions.
+• Proclamations should reflect inclusiveness, not exclusiveness, and recognize that the strength of our democracy is our diversity.
+It must not take sides in political, ideological, or religious controversy or individual convictions.

 Please email your completed forms to cityclerk@waynesvillemo.org.